ShihanRishad/Stopwatch/README.md

 # Stopwatch
-A simple stopwatch app with laps, etc
+A simple stopwatch page.
+It will Continue to have new features